 Q: What is your take on the following Supreme Court decision… corporations/companies can endorse candidates, even though they are based in another country (i.e subsidiaries).

 A: If they want to verbally endorse a candidate, that’s one thing.
-To provide a monetary endorsement, that’s something completely different.
+To provide a monetary endorsement or pay for campaign expenses including advertising, that’s something completely different.
 Referring back to PACs, this is the type of abuse that could potentially happen with “global” corporations and the vulnerability PACs contribute to politicians.
 I don’t like the idea of campaign contributions from another country being able to have anything to do with America’s elections.
 To me, that’s a huge conflict of interest that’s even worse than domestic corporations contributing to a politician’s campaign.

 Q: If the IRS is reduced in size, who will make the corporations pay when they try to get out of paying taxes?